taataa/tapspace/docs/tutorial/index.md

     hello.setAnchor({ x: 200, y: 100 })

-You can also specify the size and anchor when creating the element:

-    const world = tapspace.element('<strong>world!</strong>', {
-      size: { w: 400, h: 200 },
-      anchor: { x: 200, y: 100 }
-    })

 In addition to positioning, the anchor acts as the default pivot point when you scale or rotate the element:

     const deg45 = Math.PI / 4
     hello.rotateBy(deg45)

-Also, such transformation methods usually allow a custom pivot point to override the anchor:
+Also, such transformation methods usually allow a custom pivot point to be used instead of the anchor:

     hello.rotateBy(deg45, hello.atTopRight())